On the typical and atypical solutions to the Kuramoto equations: Explicit genericity conditions on coupling coefficients

-\item The remaining choices of $K$, form a Zariski-dense subset in the space of all coupling coefficients for $C_4$, and define an algebraic Kuramoto system with 12 $\CC^*$-zeros. \end{enumerate} Under the assumption that $\colv{w}$ is generic, there are no other possibilities. \end{example}
+\item The remaining choices of $K$, form a Zariski-dense subset in the space of all coupling coefficients for $C_4$, and define an algebraic Kuramoto system with 12 $\CC^*$-zeros. \end{enumerate} Under the assumption that $\colv{w}$ is generic, there are no other possibilities.
+Interestingly, with special choices of $\colv{w}$, the same conditions on exceptional coupling coefficients will produce positive-dimensional solutions.
+This behavior is explored in \Cref{ex: C4 +dimensional}. \end{example}

-\begin{example}[The 6-cycle case] Similarly, for the case of $G =O= C_6$, it is known that for generic choices of $\colv{w}$ and $K$, $\aks_G$ has 60 $\CC^*$-zeros.
-There are up to 20 balanced subnetworks that form 10 transpose pairs, and they can be described by arc orientation vectors $\colv{\eta}_1,\ldots,\colv{\eta}_{10}$:

-where the ordering of the coordinates corresponds to the ordering $\rowv{k}(O) = [k_{01}, k_{12}, k_{23}, k_{34}, k_{45}, k_{50}]$.
-The exceptional coupling coefficients for which the $\CC^*$-root count of $\aks_G$ deviates from the generic root count are contained in the zero sets of binomial equations of the form

-for $i \in [10]$.
-This indicates that the exceptional coupling coefficients must include some negative values, which corresponds to repulsive couplings.
-The full description of the strata of exceptional coupling coefficients will be lengthy, so we only examine two special case.